 “I’m most surprised that the topic is hotter today than when the first book came out,” he says.

 Espinoza has taught classes at CUI for four years and served as an academic director for two.
-He continues to teach organizational behavior and organizational consulting in the Organizational Psychology degree program.
+He continues to teach organizational behavior and organizational consulting in the Organizational Psychology Online Bachelor's Degree.

 “I love the other directors I work with,” he says.
 “Concordia is a place where you’re encouraged to integrate your faith into the curriculum.
 There is a very concentrated effort to do so, which I appreciate.”